ajturner/preview-app-osx/README.md

 ![App](https://raw.github.com/Esri/preview-app-osx/master/preview-app-osx.png)

 ## Features
-The ArcGIS Runtime Preview Application allows you to locate, view and interact with webmaps on a Mac OS X 10.8.
+The ArcGIS Runtime Preview Application allows you to locate, view and interact with webmaps in  Mac OS X 10.8.
 The application was constructed using the ArcGIS Runtime SDK for OS X (Beta) and the ESRI Application Framework (EAFKit).
 The code shows you how to hook up some of the ViewControllers provided in the EAFkit.